tjvg91/zootamer/wp-content/plugins/easy-wp-smtp/readme.txt

 #### Email Alerts

-Receive instant notifications if your emails fail to send, with alerts available through Slack, Microsoft Teams, SMS/Twilio, webhooks, or email via a secure API.
+Receive instant notifications if your emails fail to send, with alerts available through Slack, Microsoft Teams, Discord, SMS/Twilio, webhooks, or email via a secure API.

 Combined with our email logging and resending capabilities, Email Alerts guarantee that no critical email will ever be overlooked.